ellipinnock/2014-02-03-TGAC/lessons/tgac/version-control/tutorial.md

 ### GitHub

-[GitHub](http://GitHub.com) is a web service which allows users to set up their private and public source code Git repositories.
+[GitHub](http://GitHub.com) is a GitHub is a web-based hosting service which allows users to set up their private and public source code Git repositories.
 It provides tools for browsing, collaborating on and documenting code.
 Your organisation may also offer support for hosting Git repositories - ask your local system administrator.
 GitHub, like other services such